Adélaïde Hautval: Arrest and imprisonment

-In 1942, upon the death of her mother in Paris, Hautval sought permission to travel across the demarcation line to attend the funeral.
-When the request was denied, she crossed into Nazi-occupied territory illegally and was arrested in Bourges.
-While imprisoned, she was detained alongside Jewish prisoners.
-She openly expressed solidarity with them, repeatedly defending them to the Gestapo and even wearing a sign reading "friend of the Jews", mimicking the yellow badge imposed on Jewish inmates.
+In 1942, following the death of her mother in Paris, Hautval sought permission to cross the demarcation line to attend the funeral in her native Alsace.
+During a following journey on 29 May 1942, near the boundary between the free and occupied zone, she was arrested by French gendarmes at Vierzon for lacking the required Ausweis (travel authorisation) and transferred to German custody.

-Hautval was transferred through a series of internment camps for Jewish deportees, including Pithiviers internment camp, Beaune-la-Rolande internment camp, and Fort de Romainville.
-In January 1943, she was deported to Auschwitz concentration camp along with 230 other French female political prisoners, in a convoy later known as the Convoi des 31000.
+While imprisoned in Bourges, Hautval was held alongside Jewish detainees and openly expressed solidarity with them, repeatedly defending them before the Gestapo.
+As an act of protest, she initially fashioned a makeshift yellow badge for herself; in response, the Gestapo forced her to wear an official yellow star and an armband identifying her as a "friend of the Jews".
+She was then transferred through a series of internment sites for Jewish deportees, first to Pithiviers internment camp, then two months later to Beaune-la-Rolande internment camp, before being held in a prison in Orléans.
+In November 1942, she was sent to the Fort de Romainville.
+In January 1943, she was deported via the Compiègne transit camp to Auschwitz concentration camp, together with 230 other French female political prisoners, in a transport later known as the Convoi des 31000.

 Upon arrival at Auschwitz, camp doctor Eduard Wirths assigned Hautval to practise gynaecology.
 She complied initially but withdrew when she discovered the department was conducting forced sterilisation experiments on Jewish women, using x-rays and surgical removal of the ovaries.
-She was widely known in the camp as "the saint" for secretly providing medical aid to Jewish prisoners in her barracks, despite the grave risks involved.
+She was referred to by fellow prisoners as "the saint", according to later survivor testimony, for secretly providing medical aid to Jewish prisoners in her barracks, despite the risks involved.

 In August 1944, she was transferred to Ravensbrück concentration camp, where she remained imprisoned until the arrival of Allied forces in April 1945.